How do you motivate your workforce?

 What if we told you there was an easier way?

-ASK!
 Instead of putting all of the managers in a room and having one isolated level develop a strategy, set some time for one-on-one meetings with your employees.
 Provide a welcome and opening environment, then watch the ideas, creativity and productive suggestions flow through.

-Example: We went around and asked various levels of employees at various companies this question, “If you were the boss, how would you motivate your employees to stick around?”
+“If you were the boss, how would you motivate your employees to stick around?”

 5.“To keep my employees around I would set compensation up correctly, set paths where people can grow, continually get input for my employees and then act on this input, reward those who are doing well, be flexible and understand things happen and provide competitive benefits.”